+- p The Company expects to fund its corporate growth objectives, acquisition of and investment in other PropTech companies, through existing cash reserves, positive business unit contribution margins, and, where appropriate, through share issuances as consideration.
 1.6.
-Directors and Key Management

-Topic Summary Where to find more information Who are the Directors of the Company?
-On Completion of the Offers, it is intended that the Board will Section 7.1 comprise: Simon Baker - Non-Executive Chairman (current Director); Joe Hanna - Managing Director and Chief Executive Officer (current Director); Sam Plowman - Non-Executive Director (current Director); Georg Chmiel - Independent Non-Executive Director (current Director); and ■ Scott Wulff - Executive Director (incoming Director).
+Directors a The Directors believe that the Company will have sufficient working capital to carry out its stated business objectives on Completion of the Offers. nd Key Management (2) i.o.
+Directors a na ney management Topic Summary Where to find more information Who are the Directors of the On Completion of the Offers, it is intended that the Board will comprise: Section 7.1 Company?
+Simon Baker - Non-Executive Chairman (current Director); Joe Hanna - Managing Director and Chief Executive Officer (current Director); Sam Plowman - Non-Executive Director (current Director); Georg Chmiel - Independent Non-Executive Director (current Director); and ■ Scott Wulff - Executive Director (incoming Director).
 Each of the above persons, other than Georg Chmiel, are also directors of Real Estate CRM.

-Торіс Summary Where to find more information
+Topic Summary Where to find more information

 Who are the Company's key On Completion of the Offers, the Company's executive team will consist of the following personnel: Section 7.2

 managers? ■ Joe Hanna, Group CEO and Managing Director;

-■ Scott Wulff, Executive Director, CRM;
+5 ■ Scott Wulff, Executive Director, CRM;

 ■ Michael Fiorenza, Group CFO;

 Adam Campbell, Technology Director;

 ■ David James, General Manager- RentFindInspector and

 ■ Matthew Healy, Chief Technology Officer; and

-Christian Scandurra, Sales Director - UK.
+■ Christian Scandurra, Sales Director - UK.

-1.7.
-Significant Interests of Key Shareholders and Related Party Transactions opic Summary Whe find infor Who are the Company's key Shareholders and what Shareholder Shares on Prospectus Date Share- holding on Prospect- us Date (%) Shares on Completion of the Offers Shares held on Completion of the Offers (%) Section 3 ill their Simon Baker 3,924,419 33.66% 11,218,737 9.25% interests be on Completion of the Offers?
-Other Directors 1,322,798 11.34% 16,026,802 13.21% Senior Management 108,175 0.93% 15,291,732 12.61% Other Existing Shareholders 6,304,916 54.07% 6,304,916 5.20% Other RECRM Sellers 0 0.00% 31,562,233 26.02% New Shareholders under the Cash Offers 0 0.00% 40,900,000 33.72% Total 11,660,308 100.00% 121,304,420 100.00%
+Significant Interests of Key Shareholders and Related Party Transactions

+Topic Summary Where to find more information Who are the Company's key Shareholders and what Shareholder Shares on Prospectus Date Share- holding on Prospect- us Date (%) Shares on Completion of the Offers Shares held on Completion of the Offers (%) Sections 7.3 and 7.5 will their interests Simon Baker 3,924,419 33.66% 11,218,737 9.25% be on Completion Other Directors 1,322,798 11.34% 16,026,802 13.21% of the Offers?
+Senior Management 108,175 0.93% 15,291,732 12.61% Other Existing Shareholders 6,304,916 54.07% 6,304,916 5.20% Other RECRM Sellers 0 0.00% 31,562,233 26.02% New Shareholders under the Cash Offers 0 0.00% 40,900,000 33.72% Total 11,660,308 100.00% 121,304,420 100.00% Includes Shares participation in to be issued und the Cash Offers der the Ancillary (Offers, and assum es full Director